Steve Clamp: Personal life

 Clamp grew up in Havant, near Portsmouth.
 His great-grandfather was professional footballer Arthur Clamp, who died of wounds suffered during the course of his service in World War I. His first work in tv came about when he landed a children’s TV show following his first ever screen test.
 He later moved into entertainment before using his journalism qualifications to move into news and sport, working for Sky sports, Sky News, the BBC, ITN and ITV, both nationally and regionally.
 On 21 February 2005 the BBC West Midlands regional programme Inside Out revealed that Steve and his then wife had suffered two previous miscarriages.
 Steve lives in Worcestershire with his three children.

+Steve Clamp was previously married to Clare Cartwright-Clamp and later married Lindsay Kaye Clamp.
+He is a father of three children: Emma Reethi, Ben, and Lilly Anne.